 If you have developed a new idea for a product and wish to get it manufactured and marketed, legitimate invention promotion firms may be able to assist you in finding a suitable manufacturing company.
 Some invention promotion firms, however, do little more than promote their own interests by taking your money and giving you nothing in return.
 Be cautious and consider the following:

 Question success and rejection rates.

 Question the firm about its success and rejection rates.
 Success rates show the number of clients who made more money from their invention than they paid to the firm.
 Rejection rates reflect the percentage of all ideas or inventions that were found unacceptable by the promotion company.
 Be wary of a firm that refuses to disclose this information.

 Be wary of firms that claim to have special access to independent manufacturers looking for new products, but refuse to document such claims.
 Also be wary of firms that guarantee the success of your product.
-Additionally, you should require that the firm check existing patents.
+Additionally, you should require that the firm check for existing patents.